 Status.
-MAFET is in the RDT&E phase.
+MAFET is currently in the RDT&E phase.

 Total Produced.
-No equipment is expected to be produced since MAFET's goal is to reduce nonrecurring costs.
+It is not expected that any equipment will be produced as MAFET's goal is to reduce the cost of the Gallium Arsenide (GaAs) boards developed through the MIMIC program.
+It is estimated that approximately 2000 GaAs MIMIC modules and brassboards have been delivered.
 Application.
-While MAFET is addressing a number of areas from the MIMIC program, the main thrust is to significantly reduce non-recurring costs for military microwave/millimeter wave sensor systems.
+While MAFET is addressing a number of areas from the MIMIC program the main thrust is to lower the production costs of the MIMIC derived GaAs boards.

 Price Range.
-Per unit costs for MIMIC-derived boards remain highly variable.
-While costs had markedly decreased during MIMIC, from a US\$20-\$50 level at the beginning of the program down to the present US\$3-\$6 range, the level was still too high to be economically feasible.
+Per unit costs for MIMIC derived boards remain highly variable.
+While costs had markedly decreased during MIMIC, from US\$20-\$50 level at the beginning of the program down to the present US\$3-\$6 range, the level was still too high to be economically feasible.

-MAFET's goal is to bring down the cost to approximately US\$0.80 per square millimeter of GaAs (the usual measure for determining MIMIC costs).
+The goal of MAFET is to bring down the costs to the level of approximately US\$0.80 per square millimeter of GaAs (the usual measure for determining MIMIC costs).
+Cost figures can be expected to remain highly dynamic in near term years of the forecast period.